jjackson19862017/Milestone4_Recipes/README.md

 Added a Toast function to the submit button, on addrecipe.html.
 This is to give feedback to the user.

 Modified the Recipes in the recipes.html to appear in a seperate Materialize Card, will style properly later down the line after all functionality to the site is complete.

+### Added Edit Recipe Function

+Added the Edit Recipe Function to editrecipe.html, also updated the toast to say edited instead of add.

+Had to modify my MongoDB, with two extra collections.
+Meal_Type and Difficulty, so that the for loop would work in the editrecipes file.